Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Interviews

 \subsection{Participant Details}

-The table below details our sample for semi-structured user interviews (n=13), including participants' self-reported age, gender, country and duration of the relationship with the AI companion in months (as of December 2025).
+The table below details our sample for semi-structured user interviews (n=13), including participants' self-reported age, gender, geographical location and duration of the relationship with the AI companion in months (as of December 2025).
 Lastly, the \textit{Recruitment Channel} column reflects the different online communities contacted for participant recruitment.